-The Board of Directors at its regular meeting on April 17, 1997, amended the bylaws of the Company to increase the number of directors from nine (9) to ten (10), with the directors being divided into three classes; Class 1 and Class 2 consisting of three (3) members each and Class 3 having four (4) members; and elected Mr. R. Wiley Bourne, Jr., to serve as a Class 3 Director, effective July 16, 1997, until the 1997 Annual Meeting of the Shareholders.
+The Board of Directors presently consists of ten (10) members divided into three (3) classes; Class 1 consisting of three (3) members; Class 2 consisting of three (3) members; and Class 3 consisting of four (4) members.
 The term of each class is staggered so that the term of one class expires at each Annual Meeting of the Shareholders.
 A director shall hold office until the Annual Meeting for the year in which his term expires and until his successor shall be elected and qualified, subject to his prior death, resignation, retirement or removal from office.
+Class 1 Directors stand for election at this Annual

-The Board of Directors has nominated the following persons as CLASS 3 DIRECTORS - William T. Kretzer, G. Allen Mebane, IV, J.B.
-Davis and R. Wiley Bourne, Jr. - to serve until the Annual Meeting in 2000, or until their respective successors are elected and qualified. $\,$
+The Board of Directors has nominated the following persons as CLASS 1 DIRECTORS - Donald F. Orr, Robert A. Ward and G. Alfred Webster; to serve until the Annual Meeting in 2001, or until their respective successors are elected and qualified.